QuinAiton/tinyApp/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to create an account and keep a list of their favourite URLs in a shortend form (à la bit.ly).
-This application is currently in the building phase and does not have a database at the moment.
-Thus, meaning that work will only be saved untill the session is terminated.

 ## Final Product